 Midsize SUVs are sort of the navel of the automotive world: Just about every mass-market company has one.
 In fact, some have two, and one manufacturer has three.

-Only the Toyota 4Runner is of the old truck-type body-on-frame design.
+As of now, only the Toyota 4Runner is of the truck-type body-on-frame design.
 Body-on-frame SUVs tend to have higher towing limits, and are sometimes aimed more at off-road driving.

 All models in this class offer all-wheel drive or 4-wheel drive, the latter sometimes available in part- and full-time versions.
 With all-wheel drive, it’s always engaged and the vehicle decides whether power should go to all four wheels.
 With 4-wheel drive, the driver can choose between 2-wheel drive or 4-wheel drive.
 Some Toyota 4Runner models offer a part-time 4-wheel-drive system, which is intended for severe off-road work and cannot be left engaged on dry pavement for fear of driveline wear.
 That’s not a concern with full-time 4-wheel drive.

 The only vehicle that really stands out in that regard is the Jeep Grand Cherokee.
 It’s the sole vehicle in the class to offer a V8 engine, and its high-performance SRT and Trackhawk versions have even more powerful V8 engines.
-The Grand Cherokee previously offered the class’s only diesel, but that engine has been discontinued, at least temporarily.
+The Grand Cherokee also offers the class’s only diesel engine at the moment—a 240-hp 3.0-liter EcoDiesel V6.